UCD-Physics/Advanced-Lab-Website/content/docs/dacq/05_Fresnel_Ultrasound/index.md

 The Picoscope is used to collect data in Python, where amplitude values may be recorded over a specified timebase.

+To communicate with the Pi Pico in Python we use a third-party library available [here](https://github.com/colinoflynn/pico-python)

 The steps to use the Picoscope 2204a in Python are:
 1. Import libraries
 2. Open connection to the device